Using your iPhone to take Better Photos

 5) HDR

-learn about using HDR (High Dynamic Range) functions on the phone.
-The iPhone has an HDR function built into the camera that can be manually turned on and off, or can be set on automatic, letting the phone choose for you.
-Ever wonder what this function does, and why it generates two of every image you take?
-It’s because the camera is taking one photo “as is” and one photo balancing the highlights and shadows, adding depth and dimension to each.
-Your HDR photos should show more tones in the bright areas (for example, on a sightly cloudy day, the HDR image might show the clouds and variations in them vs just the white of the sky) and more details in the shadows.
-Experiment with this function for sunrises, sunsets, cloudy days when everything looks dark or very bright moments when everything it very bright, but especially when the thing you’re trying to photograph has both very dark and very bright items in it.
+Editing after the fact using HDR (High Dynamic Range) focuses on balancing the highlights and shadows, adding depth and dimension to each.
+Your HDR photos should show more tones in the bright areas (for example, on a slightly cloudy day, the HDR image might show the clouds and variations in them vs just the white of the sky) and more details in the shadows.
+Experiment with this editing tool for sunrises, sunsets, cloudy days when everything looks dark, or very bright moments when everything is very bright, but especially when the thing you’re trying to photograph has both very dark and very bright items in it.

-Eiffel Tower – taken with HDR on – notice how the clouds show up instead of a stark white sky:
+Eiffel Tower – edited with HDR – notice how the clouds show up instead of a stark white sky:

 I hope this brief foray into taking better photos with your iPhone has given you some helpful tips!
 If you want to see more of my work, check out two of my instagram accounts.